oribarilan/hippo/README.md

 - config file for what is now the .env variables (env variables for config locaaaaatn)
 - changelog generation
 - changelog support in-app
-- add license file (MIT)
-- add CI for tests and linting
-- stylize the header bar
 - justfile

 ## Features